steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 $$P\left(t, T\right) = \mathbb{E}_t^Q\left[\exp\left(-\int_t^T r_s ds\right)\right]$$

-These fundamental relationships will be used to derive the price and yield of the zero-coupon bonds from the short-rate process.
+These fundamental relationships will be used to calculate the price and yield of ZCB from the short-rate process.
+Readers familiar with asset pricing will notice that the price of a ZCB is calculated with respect to the risk-neutral measure $$Q$$.
+We will not concern ourselves with the risk-neutral and the physical measure just yet.
+All measures are assumed to be risk-neutral unless otherwise indicated.
+A fuller treatment will be postponed to a later post on model calibration to observed yield curve.

 ## Merton's Model (1973)
 The Merton's model is one of the first short rate models and is arguably the simplest one; it laid the foundation for many subsequent short-rate models.
 It was introduced in 1973 by the renowned economist Robert C. Merton, who extended the concepts of equity option pricing to the bond market by modeling the dynamics of short-rate as a simple Gaussian process.